rks101/eglinux/README.md

 ```
 cat /proc/$$/stack
 ```

+You can check cmdline, status, limits files for a process using proc.

 Using the output of the above commands, convince yourself that you can visualise the stack, heap, and text segment of a process using virtual addresses and the output.
 Also, see /lib/x84_64-linux-gnu/lib*  files and other shared libraries.
 In the above example, replace $$ with a process ID you are interested in.